 The holidays are here!
-And you’ll be dealing with family gatherings, company parties, extra meals and photos of you being taken at every event.
+And you’ll be dealing with family gatherings, company parties, extra meals, and photos of you being taken at every event.
+You need your pearly whites for those gorgeous photos.
+So, you might want to consider visiting our dentist around the University Area in Charlotte, NC for professional teeth whitening.

 Now, when you’re smiling for the 100th photo of the week, how white will your teeth be?
 After all, repeated exposure to foods, drinks or smoking can cause your teeth to lose their original shine and become dull and stained.

-After all, a bright white smile helps you meet new people, introduce yourself and make new friends.
+After all, a bright white smile helps you meet new people, introduce yourself, and make new friends.
 If your teeth are not as white as you would like or your teeth have been damaged, you don’t have to hide your smile.
-Teeth whitening, when done properly, can restore the original brightness of teeth and reduces the visibility of stains or discolorations.
+Professional teeth whitening, when done properly, can restore the original brightness of teeth and reduces the visibility of stains or discolorations.

 One of the questions I’m frequently asked is “What’s a safe way to whiten my teeth at home?”